-- (i) The fair values for investments in equity instrument and mutual fund are based on the quoted market prices.
+- (i) The fair values for investments in equity instrument are based on the quoted market prices and mutual fund are based on the net assets value.
 Fair values of security deposits, loans are based on discounted cash flows using a discount rate determined considering Company's incremental borrowing rate.
 Non current borrowings are fair valued using effective interest rates. - (ii) Fair valuation of interest rate swap and foreign currency option contracts are calculated on the basis of estimated mid-market levels, estimated bid-side or offer side levels, or on the basis of indicative bid or offer or unwind prices or on such other appropriate basis.
 It is derived from other proprietary or other pricing models based on certain assumptions. - (iii) Fair valuation of forward exchange contracts are determined using forward exchange rates at the balance sheet date. - (iv) The carrying value of trade receivables, cash and cash equivalents, bank balance other than cash and cash equivalents, loans, other current financial assets, short term borrowings, lease liabilities, trade payables, other current financial labilities are considered to be approximately equal to the fair value and hence they have not been disclosed under tables below.